erg follows your workflow.

-Autonomous daemon for Claude Code.
+Autonomous orchestrator for Claude Code.
 Polls GitHub, Asana, or Linear for issues, starts containerized Claude sessions, and drives the full PR lifecycle — as automated as your workflow allows.

 How it works